TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-diving-bell.md

 #### `[SECONDARY]` Eliminate hostile forces

 We have little intel regarding hostile forces on Titan's surface.
-Orbital imagery has captured what appears to be Repcon movement in the base.
+Orbital imagery has captured what appears to be Goblin movement in the base.
 Destroy any and all hostile forces.

 #### `[SECONDARY]` Eliminate orbital defense cannons